 Most of the things you may notice will disappear within a few days or weeks after the baby has adjusted to its new environment.
 Counting fingers and toes is common for most parents.

-Remember, your baby has just taken a huge journey from being inside your body to the outside world, and it was a hard and strenuous journey to make.
-As a result, your baby will be tiny, wet, and have a slightly pointed head after passing through the birth canal (fig. 2).
+Remember, your baby has just taken a huge journey from being inside your body to the outside world, and that's a strenuous journey to make.
+As a result, your baby will be tiny, wet, and have a slightly pointed head after passing through the birth canal.

 The baby's arms and legs will appear "scrunched up" because they were positioned that way in the uterus.
 The baby's face and genitals may look swollen.
 Some babies have a greasy, whitish coating (vernix) that protected their skin from the constant exposure to amniotic fluid.

-You may also see fine hair (lanugo) on the baby's back and shoulders that will disappear in days or within a week.
-You may notice little white spots or blotches, and the skin may look delicate and wrinkly.
+You may also see fine hair (lanugo) on the baby's back, ears, and shoulders that will disappear in days or within a week.
+You may notice little white spots or blotches on your baby's skin, and the skin may look delicate and wrinkly.
+These are nothing to be concerned about.
 All of these things will disappear within a week or two (and the baby will continue to change on a day-to-day basis).

 It is not unusual immediately after birth for babies to be alert.
 Your baby may hold onto your finger with his tiny hand and he may also want to try breastfeeding.

 Some babies are quiet and calm while others may cry intensely.
 Within about the first hour, your baby will want to sleep (short naps for short periods of time).
 Some babies don't sleep as much as others.
 This is where the uniqueness of your baby begins.